sequentech/frestq/README.md

     run_app(config_object=__name__)
 ```

+Note that we use task.task_model to get input data and set output data.
+Output
+data will be sent back to server A transparently after the hello_world function
+is executed.

 You can create each of these two files in the same folder "example/".
 Asuming
-you have already installed frestq requirements (see Step 1 of Install
-procedure), you can create the db of both servers this way:
+you have already installed frestq, you can create the db of both servers this
+way:

 ```
-    $ ./server_a.py --createdb
+    $ python server_a.py --createdb
-    $ ./server_b.py --createdb
+    $ python server_b.py --createdb
 ```

 To launch each server, **run in different terminals** the following two commands:

 ```
-    $ ./server_a.py
+    $ python server_a.py
     INFO:apscheduler.threadpool:Started thread pool with 0 core threads and 20 maximum threads INFO:apscheduler.scheduler:Scheduler started
     INFO:werkzeug: * Running on http://127.0.0.1:5000/